NVIDIAGameWorks/Falcor/README.md

 Creating a New Project
 ------------------------
 - If you haven't done so already, create a Visual Studio solution and project for your code.
-Falcor only supports 64-bit builds, so make sure you have a 64-bit build configuration.
+Falcor only supports 64-bit builds, so make sure you have a 64-bit build configuration
-- Add Falcor.props to your project (Property Manager -> Right click your project -> Add existing property sheet).
+- Add Falcor.props to your project (Property Manager -> Right click your project -> Add existing property sheet)
-- Add Falcor.vcxproj to your solution.
+- Add Falcor.vcxproj to your solution
-- Add a reference to Falcor in your project (Solution Explorer -> Right click your project -> Properties -> Common Properties -> References -> Add new reference -> Choose Falcor).
+- Add a reference to Falcor in your project (Solution Explorer -> Right click your project -> Properties -> Common Properties -> References -> Add new reference -> Choose Falcor)

 *Sample* Class
 -------------------